matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 [`POST /login` endpoint](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-login).

 Appservice users do not usually need to login as they do not need their own access token, and do not traditionally need a "device".
 However, E2E encryption demands that at least one user in a room has a Matrix device which means bridge users need to be able to generate a device on demand.
 In the past, bridge developers have used the bridge bot's device for all bridge users in the room, but this causes problems should the bridge wish to only join ghosts to a room (e.g. for DMs).

-Another advantage this provides is that an appservice can now be used to generate access tokens for any user in its namespace without having to set a password for that user, which may be useful in the case of software where maintaining password(s) in the configuration is undesirable.
+Another advantage this provides is that an appservice can now be used to generate access tokens for any user in its namespace without having to set a password for that user, which may be useful where maintaining password(s) in the configuration is undesirable.

 ## Proposal